soto-archive/aws-sdk-appleos-core/README.md

     </a>
 </div>

-A Core Framework for [AWSSDKSwift](https://github.com/swift-aws/aws-sdk-swift) supporting Apple platforms including iOS as first class citizens.
+A Core Framework for [AWSSDKSwift](https://github.com/swift-aws/aws-sdk-swift) supporting Apple platforms, including iOS, as first class citizens.

 This is the underlying driver for executing requests to AWS, but you should likely use one of the libraries provided by the package above instead of this!
 The code for this is based on [AWSSDKSwiftCore](https://github.com/swift-aws/aws-sdk-swift-core).